growerp/growerp/GrowERPObs/1 Introduction/3 Feature list.md

 * Standard categories and website categories
 ## Order management
  * Purchase and Sales
- * Items can be products, rental or with no productId
+ * Items can be products, rental or without productId
  * will create invoices and payments and shipments from orders
 ## Inventory
 * location management
 * in/outgoing shipments
+* Asset management
 ## Accounting
+* Sales and purchase management
-* invoice and payment
+* Invoices and payments
 * Automatic posting over configuration entities
 * Double entry ledger
 * Any ledger organization